National Memorial to Robert E. Lee

 Library of Congress

 Robert E. Lee is one of the most complex and controversial figures in American history.
 For generations, Americans have struggled over how to remember this complicated soldier, father, slaveholder, and educator.
-Arlington House, The Robert E. Lee Memorial is the only national memorial that honors a person who fought a war against the United States government.
+Arlington House, The Robert E. Lee Memorial is the only federally funded national memorial honoring a person who fought against the United States government.
 However, Arlington House is not a memorial honoring the Confederacy.
 Instead, the legislation that created the memorial honors Robert E. Lee for very specific reasons, most importantly for his role in promoting peace and reunion following the American Civil War.
 Historical context is key to understanding the establishment of Arlington House as a national park unit and as a national memorial to Robert E. Lee.

 Lee served as a general in the Confederate Army from 1861 to 1865.
 On April 9, 1865, General Robert E. Lee’s Confederate Army of Northern Virginia was cornered near Appomattox, Virginia by General Ulysses S. Grant’s Union Army of the Potomac.
 While surrender seemed inevitable, at least one of Lee’s generals suggested he not surrender and instead have the army “take to the woods and bushes” and carry on the fight.[1]
 Lee declined to take this advice.
 He decided that this action “would bring on a state of affairs it would take the country years to recover from.”[2]
 Lee, realizing that further fighting would have no impact on the outcome of the war, made the momentous decision to stop the further bloodshed and surrender his army, even though he “would rather die a thousand deaths.”[3]
-Lee’s victories as a Confederate general showcased brilliant maneuvers.
-His grace in defeat set the tone for reunion.

 Lee left his home, Arlington House, on April 22, 1861 and never returned to the property following the war.
 He instead settled in Lexington, Virginia and became the president of Washington College (today, Washington & Lee University).
 Arlington House was seized by federal soldiers during the war, and the United States government officially confiscated the property when his wife, Mary Lee, was unable to pay the taxes on it in 1864.
-During the war, the U.S. Army transformed the grounds around Arlington House into a military cemetery, today Arlington National Cemetery, in an effort to ensure that the Lee family would be unable to return to the house.
+During the war, the U.S. Army transformed the grounds around Arlington House into a military cemetery, today's Arlington National Cemetery, in an effort to ensure that the Lee family would be unable to return to the house.
 Additionally, the government established Freedman’s Village, a community of self-emancipated African Americans, on the property in 1863.

 While president of Washington College, Lee played a role in efforts to reconcile the North and South.
 He advocated that the nation not "keep open the sores of war"[4] and encouraged Confederate veterans to move past their shattered fortunes.
 He urged Southerners to rebuild their country and define themselves again as Americans.
 He said that he thought “it is the duty of every citizen, in the present condition of the Country, to do all in his power to aid in the restoration of peace and harmony.”
 In 1869, President Ulysses S. Grant invited Lee to the White House, and Lee accepted.
 Lee died one year later and was buried in Lexington, Virginia.